A likelihood-based Bayesian inference framework for the calibration of and selection between stochastic velocity-jump models

 Preprint

-Advances in experimental techniques allow the collection of high-resolution spatio-temporal data that track individual motile entities over time.
-These tracking data can be used to calibrate mathematical models of individual motility.
-However, experimental data is intrinsically discrete and noisy, and complicating the calibration of models for individual motion.
-We consider motion of individual agents that can be described by velocity-jump models in one spatial dimension.
-These agents transition according to a Poisson process between an n-state network, in which each state is associated with a fixed velocity and fixed rates of switching to every other state.
-Exploiting an approximate solution to the resultant stochastic process, in this work we develop a corresponding Bayesian inference framework to calibrate these models to discrete-time noisy data.
-We first demonstrate the ability of our framework to effectively recover the model parameters of data simulated from two-state and three-state models.
-Moreover, we use the framework to select between three-state models with distinct networks of states.
-Finally, we explore the question of model selection by calibrating three-state and four-state models to data simulated from a number of different four-state models.
-Overall, the framework works effectively and efficiently in calibrating and selecting between velocity-jump models.
+Advances in experimental techniques allow the collection of high-resolution spatio-temporal data that track individual motile entities.
+These tracking data can be used to calibrate mathematical models describing the motility of individual entities.
+The challenges in calibrating models for single-agent motion derive from the intrinsic characteristics of experimental data, collected at discrete time steps and with measurement noise.
+We consider the motion of individual agents that can be described by velocity-jump models in one spatial dimension.
+These agents transition between a network of n states, in which each state is associated with a fixed velocity and fixed rates of switching to every other state.
+Exploiting approximate solutions to the resultant stochastic process, we develop a Bayesian inference framework to calibrate these models to discrete-time noisy data.
+We first demonstrate that the framework can be used to effectively recover the model parameters of data simulated from two-state and three-state models.
+Finally, we explore the question of model selection first using simulated data and then using experimental data tracking mRNA transport inside Drosophila neurons.
+Overall, our results demonstrate that the framework is effective and efficient in calibrating and selecting between velocity-jump models, and it can be applied to a range of motion processes.